 Nike doesn’t really have a standardized interview process in place for any position.
 Interviews for in-store jobs (sales associate, cashier) are often conducted in a group, and you will face a mix of personal and situational (scenario-based) questions.
 What questions exactly they will ask you, however, depends on the particular manager who leads the interview, and also whether it is a group or one on one.
+The only exception is the HireVue interview, which they typically use for their internship recruitment.
+In this case, however, it goes about simple question (we analyze them in the article) plus one coding question, which should be simple for you to answer if you meet the basis job requirements.

-For corporate jobs (IT, Finance, Accounting, etc) the interview process consists typically in several rounds, including phone and online interviews, and at least one face to face interview.
+For corporate jobs (IT, Finance, Accounting, etc) the interview process consists typically in several rounds, including phone and online interviews (HireVue), and at least one face to face interview.
 The questions in the face to face interview are typically more related to the particular job field (IT, accounting, etc), and we won’t analyze them in detail in this article (since they differ for each position), except of some scenario-based questions–since they repeat in Nike interviews across all departments and positions.

 Why do you want to work for Nike?